Newcomen atmospheric engine: Introduction and spread

 Newcomen took forward Papin's experiment and made it workable, although little information exists as to exactly how this came about.
+(Note: In The Invention of Science: A New History of the Scientific Revolution, by David Wootton, the author proposes that the actual source used by Newcomen was Papin's brochure "A New Digester or Engine for Softening Bones.")
 The main problem to which Papin had given no solution was how to make the action repeatable at regular intervals.
 The way forward was to provide, as Savery had, a boiler capable of ensuring the continuity of the supply of steam to the cylinder, providing the vacuum power stroke by condensing the steam, and disposing of the water once it had been condensed.
 The power piston was hung by chains from the end of a rocking beam.
 Unlike Savery's device, pumping was entirely mechanical, the work of the steam engine being to lift a weighted rod slung from the opposite extremity of the rocking beam.
 The rod descended the mine shaft by gravity and drove a force pump, or pole pump (or most often a gang of two) inside the mineshaft.
 The suction stroke of the pump was only for the length of the upward (priming) stroke, there consequently was no longer the 30-foot restriction of a vacuum pump and water could be forced up a column from far greater depths.
 The boiler supplied the steam at extremely low pressure and was at first located immediately beneath the power cylinder but could also be placed behind a separating wall with a connecting steam pipe.
 Making all this work needed the skill of a practical engineer; Newcomen's trade as an "ironmonger" or metal merchant would have given him significant practical knowledge of what materials would be suitable for such an engine and brought him into contact with people having even more detailed knowledge.